Special-Rocket-Agents/ChungOSX/README.md

 - Lua Scripting support with __[lupa](https://pypi.org/project/lupa/)__
 - Secure online browser __[Chungle](https://github.com/ArezalGame89/ChungOS/blob/master/files/programs/Chungle.py)__
 - Autoupdater so you don't have to!
+- Tons of bugs to get frustrated for!

 ## Getting Started